Buyer's Guide for Dry Bags, Boxes, Mesh Sacks & Duffels

 For electronic devices (VHF radios, cell phones, GPS, etc.) I use either the AquaPac brand bags which have a unique clamping system to seal the bags (always test them for airtight waterproofness before using) or an Aloksak brand bag (which has a unique ziploc seal that is actually air tight, unlike sandwich bags).
 These bags are designed to be completely waterproof (at least to a few meters).
 The small 6"x6" Aloksak bags are perfect for GPS units, wallets, car keys and for protecting a pack of three Skyblazer brand aerial flares, and small air horn with canister.

-Tools, Swiss army knife, spare batteries, small parts etc. get divided between the small and medium size dry boxes.
+Tools like a Swiss army knife, spare batteries, small parts etc. get divided between the small and medium size dry boxes.

 1 Tapered, vented, fold-down, coated nylon dry bag